jeremy-rifkin/cpptrace/README.md

 `safe_generate_raw_trace` will just produce an empty trace and if object information can't be resolved in a signal-safe way then `get_minimal_object_frame` will not populate fields beyond the `raw_address`.

+**Another big note:** Calls to shared objects can be lazy-loaded where the first call to the shared object invokes non-signal-safe functions such as `malloc()`.
+To avoid this, call these routines in `main()` ahead of a signal handler to "warm up" the library.

 Because signal-safe tracing is an involved process, I have written up a comprehensive overview of what is involved at [signal-safe-tracing.md](signal-safe-tracing.md).